 Sneak preview: Resources for talking to your child about the election.
 Plus free printable election activities for kids!

-Politics is one of the most difficult subjects for adult to discuss.
+Politics is one of the most difficult subjects for adults to discuss.
 Trying to explain all of this to our kids is even harder.
 It is almost impossible to shield them from political commercials, ads, and even pollers knocking on our doors.
 The best things we can do it try to talk as openly as possible about the election, democracy, and the right to vote.

 This post contains affiliate links.

 Here are some resources that I found to help me talk to my children about the election, voting, and presidency.
 You can also grab the Little Voters printable pack, which includes coloring pages, talking points, and blank campaign posters/buttons for kids to hold their own “mock” election!

 I like to start with a few books that use the words election and voting in a fun way to get the kids interested then try to work in a few, easy non-fiction books to hel explain in more detail.